This blog was originally published on July 28, 2017, and updated on September 21, 2023, to provide updated information.

-The Centers for Disease Control and Prevention reports that suicide is the second leading cause of death for teens and young adults ages 10-24.
-While there is no single cause of suicide, the stress a child or teen feels from his/her social environment, emotional pressures and family-related issues can contribute to the risk of suicide attempts.
-Therefore, openly discussing feelings with a loved one and understanding the issues related to suicide is a vital part of prevention, helping in a crisis and creating a safety plan for healing.
+While there is no single cause of suicide, a wide variety of factors can contribute to the risk of suicide attempts — including the stress a child or teen feels from their social environment, emotional pressures and family-related issues, the pressures of social media and so much more.
+Accordingly, openly discussing feelings with a loved one and understanding the issues related to suicide is a vital part of prevention.
+Let’s explore what you can do to keep teens in your care safe, the steps to take in a crisis and the key resources available for healing.

 Risk Factors for Suicide